triton-inference-server/server/docs/model_configuration.md

 {'A': tensor1, 'B': tensor2}
 ```

-The input names in the configuration in this case must not to follow the above
+The input names in the configuration in this case must not follow the above
 naming conventions `<name>__<index>`.
 Instead, the names of the inputs in this
 case must map to the string value 'key' for that specific tensor.
 For this case,
 the inputs would be "A" and "B", where input "A" refers to value corresponding to